WeAreAcademy/academy-react-ts-starter-vite/README.md

     -   vitest (jest-equivalent) and
     -   react-testing-library
 -   CI with GitHub Actions
+-   vscode default build task configured (in tasks.json) to type-check and lint to problems list
 -   vscode debugger launch config
 -   Vite
     -   Type-checking and linting errors presented into the browser (vite-plugin-checker)